vercel/commerce/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
 2. Create a new branch `git checkout -b MY_BRANCH_NAME`
 3. Install the dependencies: `pnpm install`
+4. Build the packages: `pnpm build`
-4. Duplicate `site/.env.template` and rename it to `site/.env.local`
+5. Duplicate `site/.env.template` and rename it to `site/.env.local`
-5. Add proper store values to `site/.env.local`
+6. Add proper store values to `site/.env.local`
-6. Run `pnpm dev` to build the packages and watch for code changes
+7. Run `cd site` & `pnpm dev` to watch for code changes
-7. Run `pnpm turbo run build` to check the build after your changes
+8. Run `pnpm turbo run build` to check the build after your changes

 ## Work in progress